Rational homotopy type and computability: Undecidability of extension problems

 \section{Undecidability of extension problems}

 \begin{thm} Let $Y$ be a simply connected finite complex which is not a rational H-space.
-Then the problem of deciding, for a finite simplicial pair $(X,A)$ and a map $\ph:A \to Y$, whether an extension to $X$ exists is undecidable.
-Moreover, $\cd(X,A)=d+1$, where $d$ is the smallest degree such that $Y_{d}$ is not a rational H-space. \end{thm} \begin{proof} We reduce from the problem \eqref{Q-BIL}, for an appropriate set of matrices $B_p$.
-For each instance of this problem, we construct a pair $(X,A)$ and map $f:A \to Y$ such that an extension exists if and the instance has a solution.
+Then the problem of deciding, for a finite simplicial pair $(X,A)$ and a map $\ph:A \to Y$, whether an extension to $X$ exists is at least as hard as deciding solvability for systems of equations of the form \eqref{Q-BIL}, for a bilinear map $\mathbf B$ depending on $Y$.
+Moreover, it is enough to consider pairs satisfying $\cd(X,A)=d+1$, where $d$ is the smallest degree such that $Y_{d}$ is not a rational H-space. \end{thm} Examples of target spaces $Y$ for which this gives us a proof of undecidability include $\mathbb CP^n$ for any $n$, $\mathbb CP^2 \# \mathbb CP^2$, punctured products of odd-dimensional spheres, Grassmannians, and any $Y$ such that $\pi_d(Y)$ has rank 1.
+In general, one should be able to prove undecidability of the extension problem for a wide range of target spaces after computing their Sullivan minimal model.

-Fix a minimal model $\mathcal{M}_Y$ for $Y$ and a basis of generators for the indecomposables $V_k$ in each degree $k$ which is dual to a basis for $\pi_k(Y)/$torsion.
-Since $Y$ is not a rational H-space, there is some least $d$ such that the differential in the minimal model $\mathcal{M}_Y$ is nontrivial.
-Recall that for a minimal model, each nonzero term in the differential is at least quadratic.
-For each of the generators $\eta$ of $V_d$, $d\eta$ is a polynomial in the lower-degree generators.
-Denote by \emph{P-degree} the degree of an element of the minimal model as a polynomial in these generators, as opposed to the degree imposed by the grading.
-Of all the terms in all these polynomials, we choose one with the smallest P-degree and write it as $C\alpha\beta\mu$, where $C$ is a rational coefficient, $\alpha$ and $\beta$ are elements of $V_{d_1}$ and $V_{d_2}$, respectively, and $\mu$ is some shorter monomial, perhaps $1$.